-In the meantime, it shall be noted that generally the parent having physical custody is the one that shall be assume tort liability if the child has committed tortious conducts against others.
+In the meantime, ironically, while joint custody of child is the norm for divorced parents as mentioned above, it shall be noted that generally the parent having physical custody is the one that shall assume tort liability if the child has committed tortious conducts against others.
+In other words, joint custody does not result in joint liability, illogical and unfair.
 We have noted cases where the other parent who doesn’t have physical custody of the child is called to pay damages to others if the first-mentioned parent is not able to pay those damages alone.

 (2) How to Obtain Custody in A Divorce